rackerlabs/rackspace-how-to/content/cloud-servers/installing-mariadb-server-on-centos.md

 ### View users

 MariaDB and MySQL store user information in their own databases.
 The name of the database is **mysql**.
-Inside that database, the user information is in a table, a dataset, named **user**.
+Inside that database, the user information is in a table, a dataset that is named **user**.
 If you want to see what users are set up in the MySQL user table, run the following command:

     SELECT User, Host, Password FROM mysql.user;